2001 (Tokio Hotel album)

 2001 is the seventh studio album by German band Tokio Hotel.
 It was released worldwide on 18 November 2022.
 The album's name, the cover and the tracklist were revealed through YouTube Premium live on 19 July 2022.
-2001 is the band's first studio album in well over five years, following Dream Machine (2017), marking the longest gap between two Tokio Hotel studio albums.
+2001 is the band's first studio album in five years, following Dream Machine (2017), marking the longest gap between two Tokio Hotel studio albums.

 Background

 Front singer Bill Kaulitz recalled in a statement that the lockdown gave the band time to be creative with each other again: "For the first time in a long time, it felt a bit like it did back then, more than 20 years ago," says Kaulitz about the recording sessions.